APNIC-Labs/draft-kskroll-sentinel/README.md

-Huston, et al.           Expires March 30, 2019                 [Page 5]
+Huston, et al.           Expires April 23, 2019                 [Page 5]

-Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel          October 2018

    First, the resolver determines if the numerical value of <key-tag> is